pedrogoncaalves/pedrogoncaalves/README.md

 - 🌱 I’m a JavaScript Junior Developer, currently learning TypeScript and React with the purpose of start working as a FullStack Developer when the opportunity comes.
-- 👯 I’m looking to collaborate on new projects, to get my skills improved and buid a successful career with time.
+- 👯 I’m looking to collaborate on new projects, to get my skills improved and build a successful career with time.

 <div align="center">